The Dilemma of a Repairman

 Who wins the race?

-Thus, consumer electronics break easily, while industrial and military and industrial electronics last half a century due to the lack of motivation for frequent upgrades.
+Thus, consumer electronics break easily, while industrial and military electronics last half a century due to the lack of motivation for frequent upgrades.
 This unsustainable profit driven cycle leads to a weaker consumer society and a stronger military-industrial complex.

 I realised that this constant cycle of innovation and obsolescence exacerbated the growing problem of e-waste as more and more electronics were thrown away as they became obsolete.
 It made me question the true value of our ever-evolving technology and whether it's worth the environmental impact.